How to Find Joy (Even in 2020)

 Gratitude involves bringing to mind the good that is in the world, which makes rejoicing possible.
 The feeling that follows contemplating nature or art that we find inspiring is often joy, as these are experiences that help people feel connected to something beyond themselves, whether to the natural world or to others’ feelings or experiences.
 Since “hope,” as theologian Jürgen Moltmann has said, is “the anticipation of joy,” writing out our hopes helps us to expect joy.

-Three types of joy
+Three Types of Joy

 In my book, The Gravity of Joy, I identify multiple kinds of joy that can be expressed even in today’s troubled times.